telerik/ajax-docs/getting-started/first-steps-zip.md

 * Then, you will dive deeper by defining the HtmlChart control and binding it to sample data.
 * Finally, you will add some styling to the controls.

->tip How about a free Telerik UI onboarding course?
+>tip What about a free Telerik UI onboarding course?
 Learn how to take advantage of the [Telerik Virtual Classroom](https://learn.telerik.com/learn).

 ## Prerequisites